Help from Monterey County St. Vincent de Paul programs.

 When applying for help, applicants will need supporting documentation of their hardship.
 They should bring information such as proof of all income and a list of all monthly expenses.
-ID as well as information on savings, insurance cards, and residency documentation or just a few other examples of what may be needed.
+ID as well as information on savings, and residency documentation in Monterey County are just a few other examples of what may be needed.

 Monterey County Society of St. Vincent de Paul provides financial aid for qualified individuals.
 Since it often comes down to 3 day notices, this can be thought of as a form of emergency assistance for rent or utilities.
 The funds are a last resort, and applicants need to have applied for other government and private sources first.
 An interview with a case manager is required in which many of the terms and conditions above will be discussed.